const-ae/glmGamPoi/README.md

 size) takes ~73 minutes (17x the time) on-disk.
-Fitting that dataset in-memory is not possible because it is just too big: the maximum in-memory matrix size is `2^31-1 ≈ 2.1e9` is elements, the `pbmc68k` dataset however has nearly 100 million more elements.
+Fitting that dataset in-memory is not possible because it is just too big: the maximum in-memory matrix size is `2^31-1 ≈ 2.1e9` is elements, the `pbmc68k` dataset however has nearly 100 million elements more.

 Comparing the results: